 Do you know the exact spot with the maximum Wi-Fi signal strength in your house?
 Well, you can probably tell that by the number of solid bars in the Wi-Fi icon in the taskbar.
 But that might not be the best way for you.
-The solid bars give you an abstract idea about how the signal strength but will not give you an exact number or value.
-The exact value can help you in your analysis and will also provide you with results that can be used to improve Wi-Fi signal strength at your home or office.
+The solid bars give you an abstract idea of the signal strength, but will not give you an exact number or value.
+The exact value can help your analysis and provide results you can use to improve Wi-Fi signal strength at home or in the office.

-Many a time even with excellent internet speed, consumers complain of speed issues.
-While they can connect, they don’t get the rate they should be getting based on their internet speed offered by their ISP.
-The problem can be because of thick walls, low signal, and others.
+Many a time, even with excellent internet speed, consumers complain of speed issues.
+While they can connect, they don’t get the rate they should based on the internet speed their ISP offers.
+The problem may be due to thick walls, low signal, or other factors.
 In this post, we will share applications that can help you measure Wi-Fi signal strength.

 The right way to check Wi-Fi Signal Strength

-While it is easy to look at the number of bars on the Wi-Fi icon and understand if the signal is weak or strong, but that is not an accurate way to measure strength but an only approximation.
-Some of the advanced applications measure Wi-Fi strength in terms of dBm or milliwatt.
+While it is easy to look at the number of bars on the Wi-Fi icon to gauge signal strength, that is not an accurate measure; it is only an approximation.
+Some advanced applications measure Wi-Fi strength in dBm or milliwatts.

-It is a negative measurement which spans from -30 to -90 and signifies the loss of signal strength.
-So if you get a signal strength of -30, it is the best you can get while -90 is terrible.
-That said, if you are wondering what would be the ideal strength for streaming or anything heavy on bandwidth, then its around -65 dBm.
+It is a negative measurement ranging from -30 to -90 and indicates a loss of signal strength.
+So if you get a signal strength of -30, it is the best you can get, while -90 is terrible.
+That said, if you are wondering what would be the ideal strength for streaming or anything heavy on bandwidth, then it’s around -65 dBm.

 How to measure Wi-Fi signal strength